Luckydhingra/SCALER-day18/README.md

-try to create conflict in : main branch with this commit in repo of #task18
 # SCALER-day18
- this reposatory made under the challenge 18 by scaler open source challenge 2023
+### This reposatory has been  made under the challenge 18 by scaler open source challenge 2023
++ Try to create conflict  : main branch

++ With this commit in repo of #task18

+# SCaler-day19
+###  Work with Github Codespace for this Repo

++ Made Changes for Challenge 19